Kamal Khan Dam

-Kamal Khan Dam (بند کمال خان; کمال خان بند) is a gravity dam on the Helmand River in Chahar Burjak District of Nimruz Province in south-western Afghanistan.
-It is located about 95 km to the southeast of Zaranj.
-Work on the dam officially began in 1974, but after the 1978 Saur Revolution the project was abandoned.
-The work resumed in 2017 during the Presidency of Ashraf Ghani.

-The hydroelectric plant produces up to 9 MW of electric power in addition to providing irrigation to about 175,000 ha of agricultural land.
+Kamal Khan Dam (بند کمال خان; کمال خان بند) is a gravity dam in the Nimruz Province of Afghanistan, which is owned and operated by the nation's Ministry of Energy and Water.
+It is located on the Helmand River in the Chahar Burjak District of the province, about 95 km southeast of Zaranj.
+Its power station produces up to 9 MW of hydroelectricity in addition to providing irrigation to about 175,000 ha of agricultural land.
 Its reservoir has the capacity to store up to 52 million cubic meters of fresh water.

-Kamal Khan Dam is owned and operated by Afghanistan's Ministry of Energy and Water.
-Work on the second phase of the dam began on 19 April 2017.
-The Iranian government has often requested from the Afghan government the releases more water toward Iran.
+History

-The second phase of Kamal Khan Dam was inaugurated in March of 2021.
-Its third and final phase was inaugurated in February of 2025.
+Work on the Kamal Khan Dam originally began in 1974, but after the 1978 Saur Revolution the project was abandoned.
+It resumed in 2017 during the Presidency of Ashraf Ghani.
+The first phase of the project began on 19 April 2017.
+The second phase in March of 2021, and its third and final phase in February of 2025.

+Under the 1973 Helmand River water-sharing treaty, Afghanistan provides to neighboring Iran up to 850 million cubic meters of water annually through the Kamal Khan Dam.